 Apps are distributed to devices from the MDM (Mobile Device Management) without the need to sign into iTunes.
 Students are only allowed to install apps available in the App Catalog.
 Downloading apps and games from the public App Store or the internet is not permitted and is a violation of the Acceptable Use Policy.

 Students are to run software updates from “Settings” when they are available.
-Students are not to use personal Apple IDs or personal iCloud accounts on their iPads.
+Students are not to use personal Apple IDs on their iPads.

 Troubleshooting problems on an iPad –